shelleyolivia/learn-tutorials/mirror/04-show-post.md

 # Step 4: Fetching a Post

-## [Concept 1]

-## [Concept 2, etc]

-# Implementation 🧩

 The previous step left us hanging since we still having seen our post.
 Let's keep progressing by building an endpoint to retrieve a post.

+# Implementation 🧩

 We first need to write another endpoint that will fetch a certain post for our application.
 We've structured the endpoint at `api/arweave/[transactionHash].ts` but we still need to write the core functionality.

-Thinking about this endpoint, we should be able to pass in an identifier for a transaction, and get the transaction data in response.
+Thinking about this endpoint, we should be able to pass in an identifier for a transaction and get the transaction data in response.
 We can do that by leveraging the `getData` method for Arweave transactions and we can parse the JSON it returns:

 ```javascript
 const txDataResp = (await arweave.transactions.getData(